Keyboard shortcuts

 Embedding raw C++

 jank has a special cpp/raw form which accepts a single string containing literal C++ code.
 This can be used for bringing in pretty much anything.
-For example, we can use this to include header files.
+For example, we can use this to include header files (though prefer the clojure.core/include macro for this).

 (cpp/raw "#include <fstream>")